 Immediate-Release: Monotherapy Treatment In Patients With Partial Onset Or Primary Generalized Tonic-Clonic Seizures

-The effectiveness of topiramate as initial monotherapy in adults and children 10 years of age and older with partial onset or primary generalized tonic-clonic seizures was established in a multicenter, randomized, double-blind, dose-controlled, parallel-group trial (Study 1).
+The effectiveness of topiramate as initial monotherapy in adults and pediatric patients 10 years of age and older with partial onset or primary generalized tonic-clonic seizures was established in a multicenter, randomized, double-blind, dose-controlled, parallel-group trial (Study 1).

 Study 1 was conducted in 487 patients diagnosed with epilepsy (6 to 83 years of age) who had 1 or 2 well-documented seizures during the 3-month retrospective baseline phase who then entered the study and received topiramate 25 mg per day for 7 days in an open-label fashion.
 Forty-nine percent of subjects had no prior AED treatment and 17% had a diagnosis of epilepsy for greater than 24 months.
 Any AED therapy used for temporary or emergency purposes was discontinued prior to randomization.
 In the double-blind phase, 470 patients were randomized to titrate up to 50 mg per day or 400 mg per day of topiramate.
 If the target dose could not be achieved, patients were maintained on the maximum tolerated dose.
 Fifty eight percent of patients achieved the maximal dose of 400 mg per day for greater than 2 weeks, and patients who did not tolerate 150 mg per day were discontinued.